Agentic SEO for UGC: the data AI agents quote is your customers’, not your copy

 Recency.
 A review from last month outranks one from three years ago, because the agent is hedging against a product that changed.
 UGC has a freshness curve your static copy does not.

-Why customer content out-quotes your copy
+Why does customer content out-quote your copy?

 Your product description is one voice, written once, with an obvious incentive.
 A body of reviews and customer photos is many voices, refreshed continuously, with no incentive to oversell.
 To a system whose entire job is to assess trust before it repeats a claim, the second corpus is simply better raw material.
 You are not competing with your own copy here.
 The copy sets the baseline claim; the customer content is what the agent uses to decide whether to stand behind it.
+The measured size of that trust gap is the subject of why reviews are the evidence AI engines verify 14x more.

 From a wall of reviews to a quotable corpus